antiguru/rahmen/README.md

 * `libgexiv2-dev`

-Rahmen will not run if there's no configuration file (see below).
+Rahmen will if there's no configuration file, but will use minimal defaults (see below).

 ## Building